tharun977/Projects/README.md

-Certainly!
-Here's a README document tailored for your Django project at Rumi Press:

----

 # Rumi Press Book Distribution Management

 Rumi Press Book Distribution Management is a Django-based web application designed to streamline and automate the book distribution process for Rumi Press, an EdTech company.
 This project aims to enhance efficiency, track expenses, and improve data security in managing book distribution operations.